 Ease of Use

 Ultimately the CPT-420 took home an average score of 5 out of 10 from our ease of use testing.
 While the countdown meter and predictable shade settings were nice, it just didn't seem to fully utilize its leverless technology.
-We feel that a function allowing you to take a mid-cycle peak at your toast, like those of the Breville and OXO, would have improved the CPT-420's user experience significantly.
+We feel that a function allowing you to take a mid-cycle peak at your toast, like those of the Breville, would have improved the CPT-420's user experience significantly.
 Without it the CPT-420 felt a bit like a normal toaster trying to wow the crowd with new technology that didn't actually add any value.

 Bagel Toasting Quality

-No model we tested excelled in bagel toasting, expet for the perfect scoring Smeg.
+No model we tested excelled in bagel toasting, except for the perfect scoring Smeg.
 Our testing yielded scores from 3 to 10.
 The CPT-420 did do relatively well in this test, scoring an above average 6 out of 10.
 It was able to toast the face of bagels quite evenly, with just a few light patches coming through.
 It lost the top spot because it's bagel mode left the backsides of bagels just ever so toasted, cutting into the doughy:crunchy ratio we were looking for in bagels.
 Overall, if you really want to make bagels in a traditional slot toaster, the CPT-420 isn't a terrible choice.
 However, we think you'll be much much happier with the bagels that come out of a toaster oven.

 Frozen Food/Defrosting Toasting Quality

 Similar to the other cuisinart model we tested, the CPT-160, the CPT-420's defrost setting slowly thaws frozen items before upping the power and moving to full toasting temperature.
 However, we saw better results in our testing from the CPT-420 than from the CPT-160.
 The CPT-420 made fairly decent toast out of frozen bread, tending to leave only small underdone areas near the bottom corner crusts.
 It also made nice crispy waffles with only a few spots of over browning and no scorching.
 This performance garnered a score of 6 out of 10 in our defrosting test.
-The top scorers in this metric, the Oster Jelly Bean and OXO On both scored an 8, the worst performing model scored a 3.
+The top scorer in this metric, the Oster Jelly Bean scored an 8, the worst performing model scored a 3.
 This put the CPT-420 towards the front of the group in defrosting performance, but with a noticeable separation from the best performers.

 The CPT-420 is reliable and will adequately handle all of your toasting needs.
 However, it was outperformed in our tests by cheaper levered models, and we feel the more expensive leverless models are actually a better value.
 If you're enamored with leverless technology and want to find it at the cheapest possible price you will be happy with the CPT-420, but in all other circumstances there are better options available.